When using Direct Access; it is best practice to harden your Direct access server.

 I found it quit difficult to configure DirectAccess on the Citrix NetScaler combined with Windows 10 machines.

-Keep that in mind if you have already a DirectAccess setup in place (combined or not combined with a Load balancer), and you are deciding to upgrade the client platform to Windows 10 (yet that latter one is not a bad idea smiley )
+This because Windows 8 and 10 machines connect differently to DirectAccess than previous versions when using a IP-HTTPS connection.
+Keep that in mind if you have already a DirectAccess setup in place (combined or not combined with a Load balancer), and you are deciding to upgrade the client platform to Windows 10 (yet that latter one is not a bad idea )

 Yet again, I struggled with this setup after watching again a real good Webinar by Citrix about using advanced ADC configuration for Microsoft DirectAccess to improve data center security in which Richard Hicks took a big part in.
 In that webinar he showed what to watch out for when configuring a VIP for DirectAccess; the only thing is; when you pause the video at 43m 17s, and look closely to the SSL configuration… you'll notice it wouldn't work; encryptions protocols like TLS 1.0, 1.1, 1.2 and SSLv3 are disabled; if you would copy that literary to your NetScaler; it won't work.
 So the part of the used Cipher suites is true, but don't pay close attention to the rest of the screen.
+But still; this Citrix video is great to watch and Richard explains a lot; what is good thing of course.

 So what has changed ?